scm-lopez/PLAMS/doc/source/cookbook/ReorganizationEnergy.rst

    & (E^\text{state A}_\text{at optimal geometry of state B} - E^\text{state B}_\text{at optimal geometry of state B})

-where states A and B are two electronic states, e.g. neutral and anion (**see the example usage below**).
+where states A and B are two electronic configurations, e.g. neutral and anion (**see the example usage below**).

 In this recipe we build a job class ``ReorganizationEnergyJob`` by extending |MultiJob|.
 Our job will perform four |AMSJob| calcualtions: two geometry optimizations for states A anb B, followed by two single point calculations (state A at the optimal geometry of state B and state B at the optimal geometry of state A).